estafette/estafette.io/README.md

 ## Estafette - resilient and cloud native CI

 The goals of Estafette CI are to...

-- support large number of concurrents builds without running many static or slow starting elastic agents when there's nothing to do Estafette leverages Kubernetes to run jobs for each build.
+- support large number of concurrents builds without keeping many static agents around when there's nothing to do.
-- determine the exact dependencies for each application Estafette runs each step of your pipeline in any Docker container you like to use.
+- control builds and deployments from one concise manifest file.
-- be able to run your jobs on cheap cloud vms that can be killed at any time Estafette provides resilience for pipelines that fail because of this.
+- provide resilience against failure due to preemptible hardware.
-- have full traceability of changes to your CI configurations everything is version controlled.
+- have full traceability by not bundling multiple commits in a single pipeline run.
-- do what it preaches - Continuous Delivery - Estafette can upgrade with zero downtime and no loss of running pipelines.
+- have zero downtime upgrades and easy rollbacks for Estafette itself.

 ### Usage in your application

-To build your application with Estafette add a `.estafette.yaml` file to your application repository.
+To build your application with Estafette add an `.estafette.yaml` file to your application repository.

 ```yaml
 label: